cc-archive/cc.i18n/README.rst

 ----

-🛑 **As of 2023-09-27, this project was deprecatad by the new CC Legal Tools** (cc-legal-tools-app_, cc-legal-tools-data_).
+🛑 **As of 2023-09-27, this project was deprecated by the new CC Legal Tools** (cc-legal-tools-app_, cc-legal-tools-data_).

 .. _cc-legal-tools-app: https://github.com/creativecommons/cc-legal-tools-app